bogdanovich/siberite/README.md

 ## Features

-1. Multiple durable cursors per queue using `get <queue>.<cursor_name>` syntax.
+1. Siberite clients can consume single source queue multiple times using `get <queue>.<cursor_name>` syntax.

-  - When you read an item in a usual way: `get <queue>`, item gets expired and deleted.
+  - Usually, with `get <queue>` syntax, returned message gets expired and deleted from queue.
-  - When you read an item using cursor syntax `get <queue>.<cursor_name>`, a durable cursor gets initialized.
+  - With cursor syntax `get <queue>.<cursor_name>`, a durable cursor gets initialized.
 It shifts forward with every read without deleting any messages in the source queue.
 Number of cursors per queue is not limited.
-  - If you continue reads from the source queue directly, siberite will continue to delete messages from the head of the queue.
-Any existing cursor that internally points to an already deleted message will catch up during next read and will start serving messages from the current source queue head.
+  - If you continue reads from the source queue with usual syntax again, siberite will continue deleting already serverd messages from the head of the queue.
+Any existing cursor that is internally points to an already expired message will start serving messages from the current queue head on the next read.
   - Durable cursors are also support two-phase reliable reads.
-All failed reliable reads for each cursor are stored in cursor's own small persistent queue.
+All failed reliable reads for each cursor get stored in cursor's own small persistent queue and get served to other cursor readers.

 2. Fanout queues